 The Logitech G432 is made primarily of plastic, with a single strip of metal running through the band, and boy, does it feel flimsy.
 The metal in the band does a decent job creating a good amount of tension for keeping the headset on your head, but the plastic feels pretty cheap.
 It bends and creaks, and the hinges don’t allow for a lot of vertical adjustment.
 I was never uncomfortable, but people with wider heads might struggle to find a decent fit.

 The Logitech G432’s ear pads are made of foam covered in leatherette.
-Visually this is biggest change from the Logitech G430, which used a blue mesh fabric instead of leatherette.
-The change makes a heat management a bit more of a concern, as the mesh breathed much better.
+Visually this is the biggest change from the Logitech G430, which used a blue mesh fabric instead of leatherette.
+The change makes heat management a bit more of a concern, as the mesh breathed much better.
 This also isn’t the memory foam that’s become pretty common across the gaming headset market—it’s rigid, plain foam, and it isn’t very comfortable.
 Gamers with glasses will probably love the experience ever less than I did, as pads like this won’t do them any favors on the isolation front.
 I struggled to get a decent seal even when wearing a ball cap while using the headset, and it barely interacted with the ear pads.

 Using the headset is a pretty straightforward affair.
 There’s a volume dial on the back of the left headphone, and flipping the attached microphone up vertically will mute it.
 There’s really not much more to the Logitech G432.
-The headset offers DTS:X surround sound support via the company’s G Hub app, as long as you’re plugged into a PC with the USB attachment, but otherwise it’s just a plug and play affair.
+The headset offers DTS:X surround sound support via the company’s G Hub app, as long as you’re plugged into a PC with the USB attachment, but otherwise it’s just a plug-and-play affair.

 The Logitech G432 is a wired gaming headset that primarily connects using 3.5mm TRRS plug.
-If you’re on a console like the Playstation 4, Xbox One, or Nintendo Switch (undocked), just plug it in to the controller (or the top of the Switch), and you’re ready to go.
+If you’re on a console like the Playstation 4, Xbox One, or Nintendo Switch (undocked), just plug it into the controller (or the top of the Switch), and you’re ready to go.
 If you’re gaming on a PC without a TRRS port, you’ve got two options—the included 3.5mm splitter will work if you want something analog or can’t afford to give up a USB port, and the USB adapter has got you covered if you want access to surround sound.
 The USB adapter is also a good idea if your PC’s 3.5mm jacks are improperly grounded, as this can cause a layer of static in the headphones.

 Gaming with the Logitech G432

 Actually using the Logitech G432 for games offers a completely fine experience.
-Playing games like Overwatch and Halo: The Master Chief Collection on PC, I ran into no issues whatsoever, and found the surround function worked very well.
+Playing games like Overwatch and Halo: The Master Chief Collection on PC, I ran into no issues whatsoever and found the surround function worked very well.
 On console, surround sound isn’t an option, but stereo sound yielded solid results too.

-A feature like surround sound isn’t necessary in any game.
+A feature like surround sound isn’t necessary for any game.
 Whether you’re hunting down enemies in Fortnite or trying to defuse the bomb in Counterstrike, the only thing that’s going make you better at the game is practice—I was just as middling in Overwatch when I heard exactly where my enemies were as when I just heard roughly where they were.
 All the same, if it’s something you feel really strongly about, the surround sound included with the Logitech G432 works well, and it’s a set it and forget it kind of feature—check the box in G hub once and you don’t need to go back into the app again.

 How does the Logitech G432 sound?